geirolz/toolkit/docs/compiled/README.md

 enabling you to enhance functionality and streamline development.
 Explore the integrations to leverage the power of Toolkit in combination with other powerful libraries.

+## Adopters

+If you are using Toolkit in your company, please let me know and I'll add it to the list!
+It means a lot to me.

 ## Contributing